|Sonic the Hedgehog|

 As was the norm with the early Sonic games, the plot is simple.
-Dr. Robotnik is menacing South Island and imprisoning animals in badniks; the heroic hedgehog sets out to defeat him, potentially collecting 6 Chaos Emeralds along the way.
-After Sonic fights his way to Scrap Brain Zone, Robotnik's factory-city on South Island's summit, the Doctor escapes to an airship (Sky Base Zone), where Sonic finally defeats him in the last boss.
-Robotnik escapes by teleporter; Sonic jumps in too and is deposited back in the Green Hill Zone.
-If the 6 Chaos Emeralds have been collected, the gems then spiral up into the air and cleanse the black smog and pollution off the Island.
+Dr. Eggman is menacing South Island and imprisoning animals in badniks; the heroic hedgehog sets out to defeat him, potentially collecting 6 Chaos Emeralds along the way.
+After Sonic fights his way to Scrap Brain Zone, Eggman's factory-city on South Island's summit, the Doctor escapes to an airship (Sky Base Zone), where Sonic finally defeats him in the last boss fight.
+Eggman escapes by teleporter; Sonic jumps in after him and is transported back to Green Hill Zone.
+If the 6 Chaos Emeralds have been collected, the gems then spiral up into the air and cleanse the black smog and pollution off the island.

-The gameplay is similar to that of the Sega Genesis version.
-The items available and moves are the same.
-The gameplay is also similar, although it is slower than the Mega Drive game.
+The gameplay is similar to that of the Mega Drive version.
+The Sonic's abilities and the items available are the same.
+Although the gameplay is similar, it is slower than its 16-bit counterpart.
 There are some differences however: Checkpoints take the form of point arrow monitors rather than posts.
 Chaos Emeralds aren't found in special stages; rather, one is hidden in each of the six regular zones.
 The Special Stages exist merely as a bonus stage where players can collect Continues and Extra Lives, and no additional reward is given for collecting all items.

-Three of the zones came from the Genesis version of the game.
+Three of the zones come from the Mega Drive version of the game.
 Bridge Zone and Jungle Zone are considered unusual today for Sonic the Hedgehog zones.
 However, this was Sonic's second game, so such norms hadn't been established yet.
 Each zone has three acts.
-The first two acts were standard levels, but the third act was merely a short run up to the boss and contained no rings.
-Trial and error were required for the player to defeat the bosses.
-There were three zone names from the Genesis version, all feature a different layout.
-GHZ (Green Hill Zone) had the 8-bit version of the Genesis version.
+The first two acts are standard levels, but the third act is merely a short run up to the boss and contains no rings.
+The three zones titled after their Mega Drive counterparts feature 8-bit renditions of the scenery, but have unique level layouts.

-Like in the Genesis version, the player can collect 100 rings to earn an extra life; but in the 8-bit version, the ring counter resets to 00 rather than increasing past 99.
+Like in the Mega Drive version, the player can collect 100 rings to earn an extra life; but in the 8-bit version, the ring counter resets to 00 rather than increasing past 99.
 Additionally, rings dropped after taking a hit cannot be re-collected.

 At the end of Acts 1 and 2 of each level, the player has to spin a panel to continue, with a reward given based on what it lands on: